 "strong all-rounder" Legal 500 2013 - Private Client: Trusts and Probate

 "is an emerging force within the Court of Protection.
 She appears in gift and statutory will applications, and also handles lasting powers of attorney and deputyship claims.”

 “ up-and-coming young junior, has represented clients up and down the land in recent years and is regarded as a barrister to watch in this area”

 Chambers UK 2012 - Court of Protection

 Ruth has a busy Traditional Chancery practice.
 She accepts instructions for both contentious and non-contentious work.
 Ruth regularly appears in the High Court and the Court of Protection where she is often instructed by the Official Solicitor.
+Ruth has also appeared in the Court of Appeal.
 Ruth has spent time seconded to the private client department of a West End firm of solicitors.

 The core of Ruth’s practice is contentious probate and family provision claims including claims involving mutual wills and proprietary estoppel which she particularly enjoys.
 Ruth frequently acts in relation to administration disputes including the removal of trustees/personal representatives and claims involving allegations of breach of trust/duty.
 Ruth often advises in respect of the proper construction of wills and trusts and rectification.
 Ruth advises on Inheritance Tax and Capital Gains Tax issues in estates and trusts.

 Recent experience includes

 Ruth often undertakes work that involves cross border issues.